 Fantasy – Magic, dragons, incredible things happening.

-Science fiction – Intense technology, dystopian societies, space travel and other futuristic things.
+Science fiction – Intense technology, dystopian societies, space travel, or other futuristic things.

 Romance – at its core, the book is a love story between two characters, including star-crossed lovers.